Please be ready with your application reference number starting with 'P'. For example P1234567

 Australian National Character Check (ANCC) makes every effort to provide updated and accurate information to its customers.
 However due to the continuously changing nature of legislations for the Commonwealth and various States and Territories, it is inevitable that some information may not be up to date.
 The information on the website is general information only.
 The contents on the website do not constitute legal or professional advice and should not be relied upon as a substitute for legal or professional advice.
 While we endeavour to keep the information up to date and correct, we make no representations or warranties of any kind, express or implied, about the completeness, suitability, accuracy or availability with respect to the information.

-If you've applied for an Australian job before, you've likely encountered that tiny box asking for consent to perform a police check.
+If you've applied for an Australian job before, you've likely encountered that tiny box asking for consent to perform a Nationally Coordinated Criminal History Check.
 If you have a spotless criminal history, ticking this box is a thoughtless process.
 But if you're part of the community with a criminal record, your heart begins to race, hoping that the uncovered information will not hurt your chance of employment.

-Over the past two decades, police checks have become a vital tool Australian employers use to weed out applicants with relevant disreputable criminal pasts.
+Over the past two decades, nationally coordinated criminal history checks have become a vital tool Australian employers use to weed out applicants with relevant disreputable criminal pasts.
 But how exactly will you know if your particular criminal history will serve as an obstacle to that dream job?

 To survive in today's business world, employers must employ candidates with the right qualifications and exemplary characteristics.
 This helps employers maintain a safe work environment for other employees and potential clients.
-Police checks are one significant way employers take a peek into an applicant's character.
+Nationally Coordinated Criminal History Checks are one significant way employers take a peek into an applicant's character.

 To give an example, hiring a person with a criminal history of violence may pose a safety risk to other employees and even clients, tainting their company's reputation.
 Moreover, employing a candidate with a history of sexual offences as a kindergarten teacher or school bus driver exposes kids to potential sexual abuses that can have a significant psychological impact for years to come.